flavioribeiro/donut/FAQ.md

 [WebRTC establishes a baseline set of codecs which all compliant browsers are required to support.
 Some browsers may choose to allow other codecs as well.](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/WebRTC_codecs#supported_video_codecs)

+You might also want to check the general [support for codecs by containers](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats).

 ## If you're facing issues while trying to run or compile it locally, such as:

 ```